jdavidrcamacho/Gedi/README.md

 |▒▓▒▒◙▒▓▒▓▒▓||░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░░

  How to install?
- The easy way is using pip: $ pip install george
+ The easy way is using pip: $ pip install Gedi

  What other packages are needed to work?
  It's necessary to have numpy, scipy, matplotlib, inspect and time